-If you have practiced prenatal yoga, then the rest of this article will be familiar, if you have not, you are in for as surprise.
-It takes only 6 weeks till you and your baby are ready for yoga lessons if you had a caesarean section, or matter of hours if you gave birth naturally.
+If you have practiced prenatal yoga, then the rest of this article will be familiar, if you have not, you are in for a surprise.
+It takes only 6 weeks till you and your baby are ready for yoga lessons if you had a cesarean section, or a matter of hours if you gave birth naturally.
 Of course, please do check with your doctor, just in case!
 Easy going, gentle, slow movements to regain your shape, realign your hips, shoulders, spine, your entire body strength, relax and enjoy time with your baby, sound wonderful, doesn’t it.

 - Bring back your spinal strength – pregnancy can and probably will have an impact on your spine, making adjustments to fit new life in you.
 Yoga and postnatal poses will help you realign your spine and strengthen your joints, preparing you for all that heavy baby lifting!

-- Regain flexibility and tone your muscles – yoga will stretch everything that has been tensed in your body from the pressure of pregnancy, and will strengthen your abdominal and back muscles, which will help with the back pain gained postpartum and help knit your stretched and separated abdominal muscles.
-Strengthening your arms and shoulders is also very welcomed, because your little one will want to be held for several hours per day.
+- Regain flexibility and tone your muscles – yoga will stretch everything that has been tensed in your body from the pressure of pregnancy and will strengthen your abdominal and back muscles, which will help with the back pain gained postpartum and help knit your stretched and separated abdominal muscles.
+Strengthening your arms and shoulders is also very welcomed because your little one will want to be held for several hours per day.
 You will want the same thing, to hold it all day long, so best be prepared.

 - Keep calm and do yoga – yoga can help you achieve inner peace, and achieve that just by plain deep breathing.
-Deeper breathing calms your body, which you might already know, during pregnancy and shortly after is exposed to a lot of stress, especially if you are first time mom.
+Deeper breathing calms your body, which you might already know, during pregnancy and shortly after is exposed to a lot of stress, especially if you are first-time mom.
 Right breathing exercises also reduce the chances of postnatal depression, which can be tricky both for you and your baby.

 - Get those hormones back in order – your hormones are driven crazy, and it takes time to be yourself again, and yoga can speed up this process, maybe for a bit, but it still counts.
 Relaxation will speed the process, and get you in your own hormonal balance faster!

-- Quality time with your one and only – postnatal yoga is designed to be exercise together with your baby, and this is the time spent in your sanctuary, your inner peace, and yours as in plural, you and your baby.
-Create mutual patience even when he/she is few months old.
+- Quality time with your one and only – postnatal yoga is designed to be exercised together with your baby, and this is the time spent in your sanctuary, your inner peace, and yours as in plural, you and your baby.
+Create mutual patience even when he/she is a few months old.
 Create a bond and start doing fun stuff right away, because, you know, yoga can be fun!

 - Social effect and commune – going to yoga classes will get your social life back from wherever you have left it, and plus, dealing with moms and sharing problems can be very helpful for both of you.
-Many classes say you can start hours after birth, but still, check it with you GP and yoga master.
-Happy mom means happy baby, and it really does, those little angels do feel your energy and can turn into horned angels just as you shift your energy!
+Many classes say you can start hours after birth, but still, check it with your GP and yoga master.
+A happy mom means happy baby, and it really does, those little angels do feel your energy and can turn into horned angels just as you shift your energy!

 All these benefits are just super for you, but what about your baby?
 Well, there are also a lot of benefits, and you’ll be surprised with the ones that matter the most: